Is The Twin Paradox Still a Paradox?

 twin.png

-1. The Twin Paradox is not about a change in age.
+2. The Twin Paradox is not about the difference in age.

-• The mechanics behind the time dilation phenomenon has never been a paradox.
+3. The mechanics behind time dilation have never been the true conundrum behind the famous so-called paradox.

 Puzzle solved.